CubeNetworkMC/CombatLog/README.md

 # KitPvP-Reforged
-Advanced KitPvP plugin for Spigot/Paper, requires PAPI and supports Vault.
+Advanced KitPvP plugin for Spigot/Paper servers, requires PAPI & Vault.
 If you like the project and want to support it please leave a star on the GitHub page!

 # Permissions